Knoblauchpilze/pge-app/README.md

 The `drawSprite` method expects the coordinates to be expressed in world coordinates and will automatically convert them in pixels coordinates based on the current position of the viewport in the world.

-We also provide a `drawWarpedSprite` which ignores the radius to define the tile as exactly one tile big (given the current zoom level and coordinate frame).
+We also provide a `drawWarpedSprite` which uses the radius to draw a warped sprite: this will cover a flat ground of surface based on the current coordinate frame as and zoom level.
+The sprite will be covering the area between the provided position `[x, y]` and `[x + radius, y + radius]`.

+The above two methods are also available for rects, which are just surfaces of a uniform color displayed in the game (see `drawRect` and `drawWarpedRect`).

 ### Scheduling